linode/docs/docs/products/networking/nodebalancers/guides/manage/index.md

 ## View NodeBalancers

-Log in to the [Cloud Manager](https://cloud.linode.com) and select NodeBalancers from the left menu.
+Log in to [Cloud Manager](https://cloud.linode.com) and select NodeBalancers from the left menu.
 If any NodeBalancers exist on your account, they are listed on this page.

 ![Screenshot of the NodeBalancer listing page in Cloud Manager](nodebalancer-view-list.png)

 Each NodeBalancer in the matrix is displayed alongside the following details:

-- **Backend Status:** The number of backend machines that are available and accepting connections (*up*) or have been removed from the rotation and are not accepting connections (*down*).
+- **Back-end Status:** The number of back-end machines that are available and accepting connections (*up*) or have been removed from the rotation and are not accepting connections (*down*).
 - **Transferred:** The amount of network transfer consumed by the inbound traffic to the NodeBalancer.
 - **Ports:** A list of the ports that have been configured on the NodeBalancer.
 - **IP Address:** The NodeBalancer's IPv4 address.